 The Chapter 7 Means Test

 Your annual median income is compared to the median income for a household of your size in Arkansas (see the table below for the current median income figures for Arkansas).
 If your AMI is above the AMI for a household of your size, you “fail” the Chapter 7 Means Test and may not be eligible for a bankruptcy discharge in Chapter 7.
+See the most recent data for cases filed on or after November 1st, 2020.

 |# of People||Annual Income|